 If I use caffeine to improve my performance, how much should I use?

-Caffeine in moderate doses can boost both physical and cognitive performance.
-It can help maintain alertness when you are doing long boring activities such as highway driving.
-It is especially effective for enhancing alertness and mental performance when individuals are sleep deprived.
+Caffeine in moderate doses can boost both physical and mental performance.
+It can help maintain alertness when you are doing long, boring activities such as highway driving.
+It can really help alertness and mental performance when you are sleep deprived.
 However, if you can, it is better to get the sleep your body needs.
-The suggested level of intake for enhancing cognitive performance is relatively low—one or two cups of coffee or one or two energy drinks (about 80-200 mg of caffeine).
-Larger doses can cause side effects (e.g. nervousness, irritability, shakiness, and trouble sleeping).
-It is very important not to consume large amounts of caffeine before trying to sleep.
-Blood levels of caffeine peak at about 60 minutes and are maintained for approximately two to three hours.
-Thus, although each person is different, another dose after four hours may confer additional benefits for activities of long duration or when alertness must be maintained.
-Remember, more caffeine will not improve performance and may actually degrade it due to various negative side effects of higher doses might actually make it worse.
+The suggested amount to help mental performance is relatively low—one or two cups of coffee (about 80-200 mg of caffeine).
+Larger doses can cause side effects (such as nervousness, irritability, shakiness, and trouble sleeping).
+It’s very important not to consume large amounts of caffeine before trying to sleep.
+Blood levels of caffeine peak at about 60 minutes and last for two to three hours.
+That also means another dose after four hours might help when you need to stay alert or active for long times.
+But remember, more caffeine will not improve your performance and the various negative side effects of higher doses might actually make it worse.